 In Italy, we are looking back on a great year, a success story sure to continue in 2017.

-The superlative Exploring Sicily (a two-week land tour) is running twice, in April/May and mid-May.
+The superlative Exploring Sicily tour is running twice.
 Taking in a unique wealth of peoples, cultures and remains, from Sikels via Greeks and Phoenicians to Romans, Byzantines, Arabs, Normans and beyond, we consider it the best-prepared tour of the Mediterranean’s largest island currently available, presenting the full diversity of Sicilian culture, tradition and cuisine.

 The Gastronomic Tour of Sicily, one of our most special offerings, has been redesigned and is now defined as a world-class food tour, not least due to the superb connoisseur guides we have found to present it.
 We are running it in late September – if you are interested in an in-depth engagement with one of Italy’s finest and most fascinating culinary traditions, look no further!

 Exploring Rome tour ran for the first time in 2016 to great acclaim, due to our careful preparation and to our exceptional narrator-guide, Paul Beston.
 We are looking forward to taking more guests on this extraordinarily rich and rewarding exploration of one of the world’s most historical cities and the highlights in its hinterland.
 The 2017 iteration takes place in October/November, a perfect period to explore the “Eternal City”.

 Our classic Cruising the Amalfi Coast, the oldest of our Italian itineraries, is also running two times, in early September and mid-September.
 Its well-established splendours include fabled Naples, the super-site of Pompeii and the islands of the Bay of Naples.
 It offers a uniquely memorable approach to one of Italy’s most famous cultural core regions.